+Kirk Freudenburg has taught at Yale since 2006.
 Before coming to Yale he taught at Kent State University, Ohio State University and the University of Illinois.
 At Ohio State he was Associate Dean of the Humanities and at Illinois he was Chair of the Department of Classics.

 His main publications include: The Walking Muse: Horace on the Theory of Satire (Princeton, 1993), Satires of Rome: Threatening Poses from Lucilius to Juvenal (Cambridge, 2001), the Cambridge Companion to Roman Satire (Cambridge, 2005), Oxford Readings in Classical Studies: Horace’s Satires and Epistles (Oxford University Press, 2009), and the Cambridge Companion to the Age of Nero (Cambridge, 2017), co-edited with Shadi Bartsch and Cedric Littlewood.
-Currently he is writing a commentary on the second book of Horace’s Sermones for the Cambridge Green and Yellows.
-His complete CV, along with a full list of downloadable articles, reviews, and op-eds, can be accessed via Academia.edu.
+His most recent book is Horace Satires Book II, introduction, text, and commentary in the Cambridge Greek and Latin Classics series (Cambridge University Press, 2021).